 Try not to exceed the weight limit on double leg kickstands because they do tend to be a little more prone to breaking than the other stand options.

 Double leg stands have a narrow stance, so the location where you deploy the stand should ideally be flat, and your panniers should be as evenly balanced as possible.
 A side benefit to double leg kickstands is that they make a great repair stand for tuning your gears.

 Recommended: Pletscher ESGE Twin (25kg Capacity, $42 on Amazon) or Ursus Jumbo 80 (80kg Capacity)

 Other Bike Stands

-These tentpole-esque stands get rave reviews.
-They’re stable and ultra lightweight.
-I’ve spent a fair bit of time playing around with them and they do work effectively.
-I do find the assembly and disassembly to be a little inconvenient when compared to a spring-loaded kickstand, however.
-Still a great option if you don’t have a centre kickstand plate or room in your rear triangle for an adjustable rear kickstand.
+I’ve spent a fair bit of time playing around with them and they do work.
+But I find the assembly and disassembly to be a little inconvenient when compared to a spring-loaded kickstand, and as a result, I use them much less frequently.

 Surly Long Haul Trucker Mount Plates